area9innovation/fast/plow/readme.md

 # TODOs

 - Positions on some operators are off a bit.
-- Implement With desugaring
-- Add a JS backend
 - Add a compile server
   - Add option to only type check given ids